Vraj4112/task-management-system/README.md

 #### Also includes dev dependencies.
 If we are setting the environmnt for development or testing

-#### By running below script, will set Node js environment to deveopment or test by running script.
+#### By running below script, will set Node js environment to development or test by running script.
 This will set to environment variable to development file

 ```bash
 $env:NODE_ENV="development"